 At Crawford Plains, early literacy and math skills are emphasized.
 We focus on the alphabet (letter names, sounds and formation) and reading both phonetic and sight words.
 In early fall, we begin our home reading program.
 The children take home a book to read to an adult each night.
 Every day is busy and full of learning opportunities which build together to form a strong educational foundation!

-Crawford Plains School offers an English program to students from Grade one to Grade six.
-Beginning in the 2018 - 2019 school year we are also excited to be introducing French Immersion kindergarten and grade one classes.
+Crawford Plains School offer English and French Immersion programs to students from Grade one to Grade six.
 School staff provide instruction that follows the mandated Alberta curriculum.
 We emphasize academic achievement in the core subject areas: Language Arts, French Language Arts, Mathematics, Science, and Social Studies.
 In addition to these subjects students receive instruction in Music, Physical Education, Health and Art.
 Computer technology is integrated meaningfully into different subject areas.
 All students benefit from excellent instruction and quality resources.
 Adaptations and supports to assist in learning success are carefully monitored to ensure ongoing success.
 Student strengths are celebrated and extended to bring about further learning.

 Our Language Arts program is structured so that each grade level has their Guided Reading program at the same time.
 We have organized our staffing so that we can provide maximum support during each grade level’s Guided Reading time.
 This provides us with regular small group instructional time to address critical and creative thinking skills during high quality literacy learning experiences.